200 Park Avenue, New York, NY 10166-0193 USA

 Mr. Hallowell has represented issuers and underwriters in securities class action matters, including Goldman Sachs, J.P.
 Morgan Chase, Merrill Lynch, FINOVA and Edison Schools.
 He has also represented financial institutions, insurers and individuals in government investigations, related criminal prosecutions and private litigation.

 Mr. Hallowell volunteers his time to pro bono matters.
-In 2011 Mr. Hallowell received a Commitment to Justice award from inMotion, a leading New York City organization providing free legal services to low-income women, including actions of abuse.
+In 2020 Mr. Hallowell received the Dedication to Justice award from The Brooklyn Bar Association Volunteer Lawyers Project, a non-profit organization committed to the premise that no New Yorker should be denied access to justice because of poverty.
 He is also a member of the Board of Directors of the Fund for Modern Courts, an independent, statewide court reform organization committed to improving the judicial system for all New Yorkers.

 Mr. Hallowell received his Juris Doctor from Harvard Law School in 1994.
 He earned a Bachelor of Arts in Economics and English from the University of Virginia in 1991.
 In 1994 and 1995 he was a law clerk to Chief Judge Thomas P. Griesa in the United States District Court for the Southern District of New York.

 Mr. Hallowell is admitted to practice in the State of New York, the Southern District, Eastern District and Northern District Courts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
-He is a member of the American Bar Association, the New York State Bar Association and the New York City Bar Association.
+He is a member of the American Bar Association, the Federal Bar Council, the New York State Bar Association and the New York City Bar Association.

 Harvard University - 1994 Juris Doctor